telerik/reporting-docs/add-gauge-report-designer.md

 </table>

 ## Description
-You may need to add a dynamic gauge that represents a specific value.
+I need to add a dynamic gauge that represents a specific value to my report.

+## Solution
 Telerik Report Designer does not have a built-in Gauge control.
 You can add an image instead.

 ## Suggested Workaround
 As a workaround, you can use another tool to render the gauge with the desired value, for example, [RadGauge for ASP.NET AJAX](https://demos.telerik.com/aspnet-ajax/gauge/examples/overview/defaultcs.aspx).